 Payments made from one parent to another for the purpose of assisting in the costs of raising the child(ren).
 Support calculations can be complex and vary based on the amount of time each parent has placement of the child(ren) and the level of income of either or both parents.

 Formerly called alimony, maintenance is a payment from one spouse to the other.
 When determining if maintenance should be awarded, the court will consider: the length of the marriage; the age and health of both spouses; the property division; the education of each spouse; the standard of living of each spouse and the likelihood that each is or can be self-supporting; tax consequences; agreements between the spouses; the contributions of each spouse toward the other or the family; and other factors the court deems relevant.
 Maintenance can be awarded for a fixed amount of time or indefinitely.
+You can discuss all of this in more detail with one of our divorce attorneys in Madison Wisconsin.

 The court will attempt to divide the marital estate equally between the spouses.
 The marital estate consists of assets and debts acquired during the marriage.
 There are rules that allow certain property to be excepted from the marital estate: inheritance, gifts, etc...